 By Haruka Momo and Maro.
-Released in Japan as “Marielle Clarac no Seikan” by Ichijinsha Bunko Iris NEO.
+Released in Japan as “Marielle Clarac no Shukusai” by Ichijinsha Bunko Iris NEO.
 Released in North America by J-Novel Club.
 Translated by Philip Reuben.

 We’re nine volumes into Marielle Clarac, and she’s been happily married for quite a few of them.
 That said, the audience is still more interested in her as the heroine of a mystery/thriller than it is her as a socialite and wife.
 Which she would probably think is a good thing, as Marielle is starting to doubt herself as a socialite and a wife.
 Growing up inevitably means feeling that you have not grown up enough, and Marielle is worried that she is not really bringing to her marriage the things that wives should be doing.
 Instead, she’s getting kidnapped, solving crimes, causing international incidents, etc. Fortunately for her, her husband is having the same sort of issues, wanting to always be there to protect her but knowing that that’s impossible, and still dealing with being jealous of any other man who’s remotely close to her.
 Which, in this series, is pretty much every man.
 Basically, they’re both awkward dorks, and made for each other.